kbernhagen/fah-minder/README.md

 ## Prebuilt

-If you download the prebuilt binary, you may need to clear the quarantine bit before you can use it.
+If you download the prebuilt binary zip, you may need to clear the quarantine bit before you can use it.

     xattr -d com.apple.quarantine ./fah-minder